-Beyond that, the organizers attach particular importance to creating opportunities for exchange and networking among participants both on a local and an international level.
-To this end, the five-day summer school combines local activities at the host universities with virtual cross-university plenary talks and workshops.
-While the local events are subject to the respective regulations regarding the ongoing coronavirus pandemic, purely virtual participation will be possible in any case.
+Beyond that, the organisers attach particular importance to creating opportunities for exchange and networking among participants both on a local and an international level.
+To this end, the five-day summer school complements the virtual plenary talks and workshops with a self-organized networking session for the participating PhD and master students.

-Participation requires the preparation of all materials provided in advance by the organizers as well as the payment of a one-time participation fee of €30.
+Participation requires the preparation of all materials provided in advance by the organisers as well as the payment of a one-time participation fee of €30.

 Registration is open until June 15th 2021.

-The organizers are looking forward to welcoming dedicated and engaged participants!
+The organisers are looking forward to welcoming dedicated and engaged participants!